heimlich1024/OD_CopyPasteExternal/README.md

 * Houdini:  figure out how to get Morphs/Blendshapes integrated
 * Maya:     figure out how to get Morphs/Blendshapes integrated
 * Cinema4d: Implementation
-* 3DsMax:   Implementation
+* 3DsMax:   Initial Implementation as sample is complete
-* XSI:	    Implementation
 * Sketchup: Add Copy To and finesse Paste implementation
 * ZBrush:   Implementation
 * Unreal:   R&D to see if its possible to implement